 Bronx, New York, April 28, 2017 – This fall, the Bronx Museum of the Arts will present Gordon Matta-Clark: Anarchitect, an exhibition focusing on the significant role the Bronx played in the development of Gordon Matta-Clark’s practice.
 Best known for his monumental cuts, holes, apertures, and excisions to the facades of derelict homes and historic buildings in 1970s New York City, Matta-Clark’s work provides a potent critique of architecture's role within the capitalist system.
 Gordon Matta-Clark: Anarchitect includes over 100 artworks by the artist, rarely seen materials from his archive, and immersive film projections.
-On view beginning November 8, 2017, Gordon Matta-Clark: Anarchitect is organized by Sergio Bessa, Bronx Museum Director of Curatorial and Education Programs; and Jessamyn Fiore, independent curator and co-director of the Matta-Clark Estate; and will travel to Kumu Art Museum of Estonia in Tallinn and the Jeu de Paume in Paris, France, following its presentation in the Bronx.
+On view beginning November 8, 2017, Gordon Matta-Clark: Anarchitect is organized by Sergio Bessa, Bronx Museum Director of Curatorial and Education Programs; and Jessamyn Fiore, independent curator and co-director of the Matta-Clark Estate; and will travel to the Jeu de Paume in Paris, France, the Kumu Art Museum in Tallinn, Estonia, and the Rose Art Museum, in Waltham, Massachusetts, following its presentation in the Bronx.

 “The elements of Gordon Matta-Clark’s practice that were centered in and around the Bronx through the 1970s comprise a fascinating, illuminating body of work that provides insight not only into the development of one of the most influential artistic figures of our time, but also into the history and character of our borough,” said exhibition co-curator Sergio Bessa.
 “We are thrilled to be able to present a tremendous body of rarely exhibited material in coordination with the Matta-Clark Estate and Jessamyn Fiore, and to do so in the community that is at the heart of these works.
 At a critical point in New York City’s history, Matta-Clark aimed not to provide solutions to the problems of urban life, but to urgently raise consciousness and reconsider the system and networks that defined and limited how people lived in this city.”